Tropical Storm Dorian heads toward Windward islands | WTOP

 She said public schools will close Tuesday afternoon and that at least one cruise ship canceled its trip to Puerto Rico.
 She said those without a proper roof can stay in one of the 360 shelters around the island.

 Also on Monday, a new tropical depression formed between the U.S. eastern coast and Bermuda.
-It was located about 320 miles (515 kilometers) southeast of Cape Hatteras in North Carolina and was moving east at 3 mph (6 kph) with maximum sustained winds of 35 mph (55 kph).
-It was expected to become a tropical storm by Tuesday night.
+It was located about 365 miles (590 kilometers) southeast of Cape Hatteras in North Carolina and was moving east at 2 mph (4 kph) with maximum sustained winds of 35 mph (55 kph).
+It was expected to become a tropical storm by Tuesday night and continue blowing off the U.S. East Coast this week on a path to Canada’s North Atlantic provinces.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.